heig-vd-dai-course/heig-vd-dai-course/20-ssh-and-scp/COURSE_MATERIAL.md

 from/to a remote machine with SCP.

 SSH and SCP are very useful tools to connect to a remote machine and copy files from/to a remote machine.
-They are widely used in the industry.
+They are widely used in the industry and you will use it for the practical work in the next chapters.

-With the help of OpenSSH Server and Docker, you have been able to experiment with SSH and SCP in a safe environment.

 ### Test your knowledge